selcarpa/mineauth/usage.md

 ## Modify Database

-- Mineauth allows h2 database and mysql/mariadb to save player, to modify database settings, you can edit mineauth-server.toml
+- Mineauth allows h2 database and mysql/mariadb to save player, to modify database settings, you can edit mineauth-server.toml;
-- In case of other database, you can clone this repository, add your database driver into [build.gradle](build.gradle)( just like following), compile it, and get your own mineauth.*.jar
+- In case of other database, you can clone this repository, add your database driver into [build.gradle](build.gradle)( just like following), compile it, and get your own mineauth.*.jar.

 ![build_gradle_add_driver_dependence.png](build_gradle_add_driver_dependence.png)

-- References to create table
+- References to create table:

 ```sql
 create schema MINEAUTH;